 Her strong belief in the positive impact that reading and writing can have on emotional wellbeing has led her to seek accreditation from the International Federation of Biblio/Poetry Therapy to become a Certified Applied Poetry Facilitator.
-Although it is not a legal requirement for practitioners in the UK, this is an internationally recognised qualification in writing for therapeutic purposes, which includes over 400 hours of didactic learning, facilitation and close supervision by poetry therapist Victoria Field.
+This is an internationally recognised qualification in writing for therapeutic purposes, which includes over 400 hours of didactic learning, facilitation and close supervision by poetry therapist Victoria Field.

 Natalie is a member of Lapidus, the UK’s largest Writing for Wellbeing organisation and is a regular speaker at the annual conference for the National Association of Writers in Education (NAWE).

 The resultant writing is not judged on its technical merit.
 It is about process not product.
 Therefore, if participants are able to write something in response to the text which helps them to explore an aspect of themselves, and better still if they feel confident enough to share their writing with others, then the process has worked.

-Pen PowerTM sessions may be of benefit to people who are socially isolated or disengaged with society, have suffered trauma, loss, anxiety/depression, and also those who wish to maintain their levels of mental fitness through expressive writing.
+Pen PowerTM sessions may be of benefit to people who are feeling lonely or disconnected, or have experienced trauma, loss, anxiety/depression, but are open to all who wish to maintain their levels of mental fitness through expressive writing.